cosmos/sdk-tutorials/tutorials/7-cosmjs/index.md

 parent:
   title: Introduction to CosmJS
   description: The TypeScript library for the Cosmos SDK
-  number: 1
+  number: 7
+order: 0
+title: Chapter Overview - Introduction to CosmJS
 tags:
-order: 1
-title: Chapter Overview - Introduction to CosmJS
 ---

 <div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">The TypeScript library for the Cosmos SDK</div>